rxue/learning-dirary/books/jvm/java/ee/7/java-ee-7-essentials/README.md

 ## Stateful Session Beans
 `@Stateful(passivationCapable=false)` : ejb with this annotation will not be passivated. and note that the default value of `passivationCapable` is `true` (check the API doc)

+# Chapter 10.
+Concurrency Utilities
+## Asynchronous Tasks
+core interface: `javax.enterprise.concurrent.ManagedExecutorService`

+> `ManagedExecutorService` supports at most one quality of service => ensures that the task will execute at most one time **OWN COMMENT**
+This is on base of the [Concurrent Utilities for Java EE 1.0 spec](#) > 3.
+Managed Objects > 3.1.
+ManagedExecutorService > 3.1.7 Quality of Service

+> `ManagedExecutorService` implementations must support **at-most-once** *quality of service*

+This *at-most-once* quality of service requirement guarantees that a task will **run at most one time**

+A *task* can implement `ManagedTask` so that `ManagedTaskListener` can be used to receive life-cycle event notifications

 # Chapter 12.
 Java Transaction
 ## User-Managed Transactions
 ## Container-Managed Transactions